DeakoLights/local-integrations/API.md

 * 1.2 - Added additional MDNS docs - 3/22/19
 * 1.3 - Fixed device found response to include state - 4/18/19
 * 1.4 - Added notes about message requirements and connection flow - 5/1/19
+* 1.5 - Added Device_poll command and error messages - 03/09/20

 # 1.0 Summary

 Communication Messages for Deako telnet integrations.

 After discovering the Deako Connect with Bonjour, the following messages can be sent to the device via telnet (port 23).

 Please note that the message examples below are formated.
 The responses that the client will send and receive will be unformatted, single line JSON.

 ## 1.1 Message Requirements